ATUstudent/SOCProject/index.md

 ##** FPGA VGA Driver Project**##

 David : G00422935

 Hello there, David here.
-My SOC project is a Flashing cross design.
-You flick a vga on and the color changes. .
-The colors in the background change to the cros
+My System on Chip (SOC) project is a Flashing cross design.
+The Artix-7 Board turns on, once connected to the monitor with a vga and the color changes. .
+The colors in the background changes to the color of the cross and the reverse too.

 ## **Template VGA Design**
 ### **Project Set-Up**
 Vivado was used to created the project.
 I followed an example design on moodle.The output clock frequency had to be customized to 25MHz, which allowed the VGA signal and syncs timing can match.
-Then I processed to work on the project
+By following the template code, I was able to display the Color Cycle and the Color Stripes.
+This allo

 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSum.png">
 ### **Template Code**